Mandaris-LLC/react-native-navigation-full-circle/v1tov2diff.md

 | toggleNavBar        |   ✅     |      [Contribute](CONTRIBUTING.md)      |
 | Screen Visibility   |   ✅     |       ✅     |

-Element tranisitions, adding buttons and styles are not supported yet.
+Element tranisitions, adding buttons and styles are not yet implemented.
+[Contribute](CONTRIBUTING.md)

 ## Getting started with v2
 If v2 supports everything you need for your app we encourage you to use it.